-If the family causes a delay in processing the annual reexamination, increases in the family share of the rent will be applied retroactively, to the scheduled effective date of the annual reexamination.
-The family will be responsible for any overpaid subsidy and may be offered a repayment agreement in accordance with the policies in Chapter 16.
+If the family causes a delay in processing the annual reexamination, increases in the tenant rent will be applied retroactively, to the scheduled effective date of the annual reexamination.
+The family will be responsible for any underpaid rent and may be offered a repayment agreement in accordance with the policies in Chapter 16.

-In general, a decrease in the family share of the rent that results from an annual reexamination will take effect on the family's anniversary date.
+In general, a decrease in the tenant rent that results from an annual reexamination will take effect on the family's anniversary date.